Moats were an important part of a medieval castle’s defenses and were usually the earliest of the barriers that an attacking enemy had to face.

 They proved formidable in that they made it impossible for the enemy to attack a castle using conventional methods such as scaling the walls, using battering rams, or tunneling.

-Consequently, an attacker had to devise unconventional and often costly methods when storming a castle protected with a moat.
 It was certainly possible to overcome a castle moat but it was more time-consuming, incurred more losses in terms of dead soldiers, and was more vulnerable.

 A moat effectively rendered nearly all conventional methods of attacking a castle redundant.
 Conventionally, the attacking army could use three ways of storming a castle.